skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 language for compositors (at the time there was only Gnome, KDE, Weston, E, Orbment, and an early version of Sway).
 Snirk convinced me to look into Rust.
 He was interested in it for its strong reliability guarantees (his area of research being compiler and language design).
-It's unique approach to memory management drew me in and after experimenting with the language we began work on Way Cooler.
+Its unique approach to memory management drew me in and after experimenting with the language we began work on Way Cooler.